 For example, a second offense DUI can be punished by a fine of $2,100 to $5,100, up to one year, and a one-year license suspension.
 Depending on the circumstances, a third offense could lead to a $6,300 fine plus significant surcharges, three years of imprisonment, and up to a four-year license suspension if the defendant’s first DUI offense occurred less than five years prior.

-When Could DUI Be a Felony in Georgetown?
+When Could DUI be a Felony?

 If someone with three or more prior DUI convictions is pulled over and arrested for drunk driving, they may be imprisoned for a minimum of one year and a maximum of five years.
 This fourth or more subsequent offense would also result in the permanent suspension of a license, regardless of when their previous convictions occurred.

 Additionally, any DUI offense that results in an accident can be prosecuted as a felony if that accident caused serious harm to another person.
 Maximum penalties for a DUI resulting in a severe bodily injury are a $10,000 fine and 15 years in prison, and any accident resulting in a fatality could result in a $25,000 fine and up to a 25-year prison sentence.
-A knowledgeable drunk driving representative in the area could provide critical guidance and support to anyone accused of a felony DUI offense.
+A knowledgeable drunk driving lawyer in the area could provide critical guidance and support to anyone accused of a felony DUI offense.